 Wondering what makes a bad website design?
 Understanding the in’s and out’s of website creation takes research and dedication.
 That’s why we’re here to help you jump-start your skills.

-Keep reading to see ten things you should avoid when creating your website!
+Keep reading to see ten things of bad website design examples you should avoid when creating your website!

 1. Unkempt Content or Poor Content